 If you put a crib in a bedroom in OwnerRez, that gets sent to both Airbnb and Vrbo as a bed of type "crib" - and, it's treated accordingly, including increasing the number of beds as well as the "sleeps" count in each room and overall.
 A crib is assumed to contain one person.
 In addition, if you have a crib in any bedroom in OwnerRez, that will be sent to Airbnb as their crib amenity.
 Note that there is not a separate crib "amenity" in OwnerRez.

-If you set the "pack-n-play" Amenity in OwnerRez, then that gets sent to both Airbnb and Vrbo as a pack-n-play Amenity, which is not a bed nor a crib.
+If you set the "pack-n-play" Amenity in OwnerRez, then that gets sent to Airbnb as a pack-n-play Amenity and to Vrbo as a crib amenity.

 The general understanding is that a "crib" is somewhat large and solid piece of furniture that's not readily collapsed or moved from room to room, whereas a pack-n-play is a folding portable device that is commonly stored in a closet and easily set up whenever and wherever needed.